Maxx O2 Q & A

 A: YES.
-Our bag is a medical grade TPU interior lining that is inert and will not off gas.
+Our bag has a medical-grade interior lining that is inert and will not off-gas.
 The material is FDA compliant for use with oxygen.

-Q: Can I upgrade the Basic Therapy system to the Altitude system?
+Q: Can I upgrade the Maxx O2 Therapy System to the Altitude system?

 A: Yes.
-You can buy the Basic system AND the Altitude Tech Oxygen Generator which offers dual purities.
+You can buy the Maxx O2 Therapy System AND the Altitude Tech Oxygen Generator, which offers dual purities.
 You can later add the rest of the altitude components to upgrade fully.
 Simply call us later and request the "altitude switch, bag & hoses" to upgrade your system.

 Q: Why is Maxx O2 more expensive than other brands?

 A: QUALITY, PURITY & FUNCTIONALITY.
-The most important part of the system is the bag, the hoses that feed the bag and filtration.
+The most important part of the system is the bag, the hoses that feed the bag, and filtration.
 Our bag is medical grade & TPU lined.
-This means it will not outgass (smell funny) and will not harbor bacteria or mold.
-The seams are frequency welded so oxygen can be held in the bag.
-Other brands claim their bag leaks to allow air flow to prevent mold.
+This means it will not outgas (smell funny) and will not harbor bacteria or mold.
+The seams are frequency welded, so oxygen can be held in the bag.
+Other brands claim their bag leaks to allow airflow to prevent mold.
 So, that expensive O2 your concentrator makes spills out into the room!
-Not with ours and our main O2 port can be opened by simply removing the hose to let it breathe.
-Our bag has fiberglass tension rods to provide two levels of calibrated flow to your mask enhancing the breathing experience.
+Not with ours, and our main O2 port can be opened by simply removing the hose to let it breathe.
+Our bag has fiberglass tension rods to provide two levels of calibrated flow to your mask, enhancing the breathing experience.
 Our mask is 100% silicone and medical grade that can withstand all cleaning procedures (including autoclave).
-Our mask also directs the hose away from your face unlike the competitor whose hose makes a 90 degree angle straight down to your legs!
+Our mask also directs the hose away from your face, unlike the competitor whose hose makes a 90-degree angle straight down to your legs!
 It must go away from you to exercise.
 That alone made us scratch our heads...
-We use only silicone O2 hoses to fill the bag and our oxygen is triple filtered with stage 3 being HEPA (99.9% free of dust mites, mold, pollen, spores etc).
-Watch this video by Dr. Sircus who used our competitor until he tried Maxx O2.
+We use only silicone O2 hoses to fill the bag, and our oxygen is triple filtered, with stage 3 being HEPA (99.9% free of dust mites, mold, pollen, spores, etc.) Watch this video by Dr. Sircus, who used our competitor until he tried Maxx O2.